tgirke/systemPipeR/pages/mydoc/mydoc_systemPipeVARseq_02.md

 ```r
 source("systemPipeVARseq_Fct.R")
 ```

+If you are running on a single machine, use following code as an exmaple to check if some tools used in this workflow are in your environment **PATH**.
+No warning message should be shown if all tools are installed.

 <br><br><center><a href="mydoc_systemPipeVARseq_01.html"><img src="images/left_arrow.png" alt="Previous page."></a>Previous Page &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Next Page
 <a href="mydoc_systemPipeVARseq_03.html"><img src="images/right_arrow.png" alt="Next page."></a></center>